-Years in the making, OPPD’s first foray into smart grid and distribution automation technology is ready to be tested.
+Years in the making, the first OPPD smart grid and distribution automation technology is ready to be tested.

 And the large team that has worked on the project is eager to start realizing the benefits that the technology yields, both for today’s grid and the future.